Section214/S214-Settings/README.md

 $your_plugin_options = $settings->get_settings();
 ```

 The S214_Settings class takes two arguments.
-The first, is the slug of your project.
+The first is the slug of your project.
 The second is the slug of the tab we want to load by default on the settings page.
 More on settings tabs in a moment.

 At this point, we now have a global `$your_plugin_options` containing an array of the available options for your plugin.
 Of course, we haven't defined and options, so right now it's just a blank array... not very useful!